BoRP: Bootstrapped Regression Probing for Scalable and Human-Aligned LLM Evaluation: Methodology

 \subsection{Geometry-Aware Regression Probing}

-With the bootstrapped rubrics, we proceed to curate the training data and train the scorer.

-\paragraph{Human-in-the-Loop Annotation} Instead of costly full-manual annotation, we adopt a Human-in-the-Loop strategy.
-We first use the Teacher LLM (prompted with the bootstrapped rubrics) to generate pseudo-labels for a small subset of data.
-Human experts then verify and correct these labels.
-This process ensures high data quality (IAA > 0.90) with minimal effort, providing a reliable supervision signal for the probe.

-\paragraph{Refined Extraction} Using these verified samples, we replace the generic blind prompts with the specific, behavior-oriented rubrics generated in Section \ref{sec:bootstrapping} (see Appendix \ref{app:prompts} for the final probing prompt).
-This extracts a \textit{Refined} $\mathbf{v}_{diff}$ that captures fine-grained nuances (e.g., distinguishing "polite refusal" from "impolite rejection").

-\paragraph{Geometric Resampling} Industrial datasets are heavily skewed towards median scores.
-Training on such data leads to mode collapse.
-We propose a Geometric Resampling strategy: down-sampling high-density regions (low distance $D_c$) and up-sampling low-density tails.
-Experiments in Sec \ref{sec:ablation} confirm that this step is crucial for preventing performance collapse.
+With the bootstrapped rubric in hand, the remaining task is to map a session's hidden state to a calibrated 1--5 score via four steps.

+\paragraph{Independent Human Annotation} Human experts score each session against the bootstrapped rubric.
+To measure reliability on the 1--5 ordinal scale, we use \textbf{Krippendorff's alpha (K-$\alpha$)} \citep{krippendorff2018content}, a chance-corrected coefficient that penalizes disagreements by magnitude.
+The experts reach a strong inter-annotator agreement of K-$\alpha > 0.90$ on the 700-session training set.
+These labels are the sole supervision signal for the PLS head.

+\paragraph{Refined Extraction \& Resampling} The Blind Probing prompts of Sec.~\ref{sec:bootstrapping} were deliberately rubric-agnostic; with the rubric now finalized, we re-extract $\mathbf{v}_{\text{diff}}$ using detailed rubric prompts (see Figure~\ref{fig:prompt_refined_probe} in Appendix~\ref{app:prompts}) to sharpen the satisfaction direction.
+A second issue then arises: median scores dominate the training set, threatening regression-to-the-mean collapse.
+We counter this with Inverse Density Sampling based on Manhattan distance: down-sampling high-density neutral regions and up-sampling low-density tails.
+This reshapes the training distribution, preventing model collapse (validated in Sec.~\ref{sec:ablation}).

-\paragraph{PLS Regression \& Feature Augmentation} We employ PLS regression to map the high-dimensional vector to a continuous score.
-Unlike PCA (unsupervised), PLS seeks latent directions that maximize covariance with the target score, effectively filtering out topic noise.
-To further boost performance in small-sample regimes, we exploit the geometric insights from Figure \ref{fig:geometry}a: the Norm ($\|\mathbf{v}_{diff}\|$) and Distance ($D_{centroid}$) are explicitly concatenated with the latent vector.
-The augmented input $\tilde{\mathbf{v}} = [\mathbf{v}_{diff}; \|\mathbf{v}_{diff}\|; D_{centroid}]$ allows the linear PLS model to efficiently capture the non-linear intensity signals observed in the exploratory analysis.
+\paragraph{PLS Regression \& Feature Augmentation} Unsupervised methods such as PCA select directions of maximum \emph{variance}, which on LLM hidden states often track topic rather than satisfaction.
+We therefore use supervised PLS regression, which selects directions of maximum \emph{covariance} with the target score, filtering topic noise.
+To further boost small-sample performance, we concatenate the Norm ($\|\mathbf{v}_{\text{diff}}\|_2$) and the aforementioned Distance ($D_{\text{centroid}}$) with the latent vector: $\tilde{\mathbf{v}} = [\mathbf{v}_{\text{diff}}; \|\mathbf{v}_{\text{diff}}\|_2; D_{\text{centroid}}]$, allowing the linear model to capture non-linear intensity signals (Figure~\ref{fig:geometry}a).
+With $K{=}5$ components on 700 annotations, the head achieves strong sample efficiency without overfitting.